 Every community has its hero, but few heroes have a mausoleum built in their honour.
-Koitalel arap Samoei is one of them.
-Samoei was an Orkoiyot, which means he held the dual roles of chief spiritual and military leader of the Nandi people.
+Koitalel Arap Samoei is one of them.
+Samoei was an Orkoiyot, which means he held the dual roles of the chief spiritual and military leader of the Nandi people.
 His war of resistance against the British colonialists, however, turned him into a legend.
-For eleven years Koitalel arap Samoei staged a fierce battle to safeguard the ancestral Nandi lands.
+For eleven years Koitalel Arap Samoei staged a fierce battle to safeguard the ancestral Nandi lands.

 Nowadays, the 58-million-shillings mausoleum has become a tourist attraction.
 Numerous artefacts, some forged from Copper by an elite apprentice of blacksmiths, reside here.
 The most priced are Koitalel’s three batons, his Nokirwet, Sharit and Chamtany Batai.
-On the day he met with his death at Ketbarak village, he was carrying his batons.
+He was carrying his batons when he met with his death at Ketbarak village.
 The Nokirwet, on the other hand, was a tool he used in his prophecies.
 The Sharit, a club, was his symbol of leadership, and the Chamtany Batai was his walking stick.

 One striking war artefact not to miss seeing is the Ngotit.
 It was a spear that the elders used to bless the warriors before a war.
 There are also tools for livestock branding.